Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Results and analyses

 \subsubsection{Space heating}

 The temperatures of all three rooms are shown to approach their upper temperature limits in \autoref{fig:exp_result_sh_emission_nov}(a).
-This is because the controller attempted to use as much electricity as possible when carbon intensity was low, and tried to avoid electricity consumption when carbon intensity was high.
-There were recurrent large temperature drops below the lower temperature limit in Room 273 (marked by the grey periods \circled{1} - \circled{5} in the figure).
-They occurred because windows were opened for an extended period for hygienic reasons due to Covid.
-Apart from that, indoor temperature stays within the comfort zone most of the time.
+This reflects the controller's strategy: maximizing electricity use when carbon intensity was low, and minimizing it when high.
+Significant temperature drops in Room 273 (marked by the grey periods \circled{1} - \circled{5} in the figure) were due to extend window openings for hygiene, related to Covid.
+Excluding these instances, indoor temperature generally remained within the comfort zone.

-By comparing \autoref{fig:exp_result_sh_emission_nov}(b) and \autoref{fig:exp_result_sh_emission_nov}(c), we can observe that although mismatches exist, actuators mostly follow the controller decisions.
+Comparison between \autoref{fig:exp_result_sh_emission_nov}(b) and \autoref{fig:exp_result_sh_emission_nov}(c) indicate that actuators mostly follow the controller decisions even though there are mismatches.
 Figure \ref{fig:exp_result_sh_emission_nov}(d) shows that temperatures within Room 272 and Room 274 are mostly within the limits, whereas the accumulated temperature deviation reached around 4~Kh in Room 273 by the end of the experiment due to dramatic disturbances.
 We can also observe from \autoref{fig:exp_result_sh_emission_nov}(a) that indoor temperature occasionally exceeds the upper temperature limit such as the grey period \circled{7}.
-In general, such behaviour can be attributed to high solar irradiance, modeling errors, and internal gains that are not entirely captured.
-However, the solar irradiance as shown in the grey period \circled{10} in \autoref{fig:exp_result_sh_emission_nov}(e) is not substantially higher than other days.
+In general, such behaviour can be attributed to factors such as high solar irradiance, modeling errors, and internal gains that are not entirely captured.
+Notably, the solar irradiance as shown in the grey period \circled{10} in \autoref{fig:exp_result_sh_emission_nov}(e) is not substantially higher than other days.
 Additionally, the measurements of the grey period \circled{8} in \autoref{fig:exp_result_sh_emission_nov}(b) and the grey period \circled{9} in \autoref{fig:exp_result_sh_emission_nov}(c) show that the controller decision and actual power input to Room 272 and Room 273 were close to 0~kW during the same period.
 Hence, the overshoot is more likely caused by dramatic internal gains.